iRon7/ConvertTo-Expression/README.md

 @{'Admin'='True';'Account'='User01';'Domain'='Domain01'}
 ```

-Convert an object to a PSON string and PSON object
+Convert an object to a PSON expression and to a PowerShell object

 ```powershell
 PS C:\>Get-Date | Select-Object -Property * | ConvertTo-Pson